Skip to Main Content

 What are the drone regulations for filming in Saudi Arabia?

+Here is the breakdown.
 Drone filming in Saudi Arabia is regulated by GACA (General Authority of Civil Aviation).
-Required for all drones over 250g via uas.gaca.gov.sa.
-The maximum flight altitude is 120m, and no-fly zones include airports (8km radius), Riyadh restricted areas, holy sites, government buildings, NEOM/AlUla require joint security approval.
-Commercial filming permits require 7-14 working days; requires Ministry of Media + local municipality approvals.
+Needed for all drones over 250g via uas.gaca.gov.sa.
+The maximum flight altitude is 120m.
+No-fly zones have airports (8km radius), Riyadh off-limits areas, holy sites, government buildings, NEOM/AlUla need joint security approval.
+Commercial filming permits need 7-14 working days.
+Needs Ministry of Media + local municipality approvals.

 What does a drone operator do on a film set?